Colonisation of Africa

+External colonies were first founded in Africa during antiquity.
+Ancient Greeks and Romans established colonies on the African continent in North Africa, similar to how they established settler-colonies in parts of Eurasia.
+Some of these endured for centuries; however, popular parlance of colonialism in Africa usually focuses on the European conquests of African states and societies in the Scramble for Africa (1884–1914) during the age of New Imperialism, followed by gradual decolonisation after World War II.

+The principal powers involved in the modern colonisation of Africa were Britain, France, Germany, Portugal, Spain, Belgium, and Italy.
+European rule had significant impacts on Africa's societies and the suppression of communal autonomy disrupted local customary practices and caused the irreversible transformation of Africa's socioeconomic systems.
+Colonies were maintained for the purpose of economic exploitation and extraction of natural resources.
+In nearly all African countries today, the language used in government and media is the one used by a recent colonial power, though most people speak their native African languages.

-Ancient and Medieval colonisation
+Ancient colonies

-North Africa experienced colonisation from Europe and Western Asia in the early historical period, particularly Greeks and Phoenicians.
+In the early historical period, colonies were founded in North Africa by migrants from Europe and Western Asia, particularly Greeks and Phoenecians.

 Under Egypt's Pharaoh Amasis (570–526 BC) a Greek mercantile colony was established at Naucratis, some 50 miles from the later Alexandria.
 Greeks colonised Cyrenaica around the same time.
 There was an attempt in 513 BC to establish a Greek colony between Cyrene and Carthage, which resulted in the combined local and Carthaginian expulsion two years later of the Greek colonists.
 Alexander the Great (356–323 BC) founded Alexandria during his conquest of Egypt.
 This became one of the major cities of Hellenistic and Roman times, a trading and cultural centre as well as a military headquarters and communications hub.